Proposal Deadline: May 18, 2026

 Provide a realistic and appropriate budget, with a rationale for how funds will support the project’s aims.

-A selection committee comprised of staff from the CTL will review the applications and make recommendations to the Associate Vice Provost for Teaching and Learning, who will make final selections.
-We anticipate notifying mini-grant recipients in June.
+A selection committee comprised of staff from the CTL and CTL Fellows will review the applications and make recommendations to the Associate Vice Provost for Faculty Excellence, who will make final selections.
+We anticipate notifying mini-grant recipients before the end of the academic year.

-Please email AVP for Teaching and Learning Ashley Holmes with questions.
+Please email AVP for Faculty Excellence Ashley Holmes with questions.